Try Checkpoint on your iPhone.

 If you are reading this on a computer, send yourself the link and open it on the phone.
 The button will try to open the TestFlight app.
 The first time, you probably do not have it yet — that is fine, the next step fixes that. - 2

-Install the free TestFlight app from the App Store.
+Install TestFlight from the App Store.

 If your phone says “TestFlight is required” or asks you to get the app, tap Get / Install.
 You may need to confirm with Face ID, Touch ID, or your Apple ID password.
 TestFlight is made by Apple and is safe. - 3